immutant/immutant.org/tutorials/deploying.md

 `src/immutant/init.clj` can instead be created anywhere in your application, of course - it just provides a convenient place to do so.

-The file has example code for configuring web endpoints and messaging services, but we're just going to deal with web endpoints in this article.
-Edit your `src/immutant/init.clj` so it looks like:
+Create a `src/immutant/init.clj` that looks like:

 <pre class="syntax clojure">(ns immutant.init
   (:use immutant-demo.core)